The APA has one overriding aim: to create the best possible business environment for its members.

 We also ensure that, through our representation, their advisors understand the contract and how commercials production works.

-THE APA WEBSITE www.a-p-a.net Our website is a valuable resource for members, providing news and (on the Members’ pages) draft agreements for many different circumstances, as well as our green production guide; and comprehensive advice on health & safety, visas, engaging children, and a host of other production issues.
-It is a portal to our members’ sites and showreels which is valued by agencies in the UK and overseas.
+This site is a highly valuable resource for members, providing news and (on the Members’ pages) draft agreements for many different circumstances, as well as our green production guide; and comprehensive advice on health & safety, visas, engaging children, and a host of other production issues.
+It is a portal to our members’ sites and showreels, valued by agencies and advertisers in the UK and overseas.